lucygilbert/bitmask_enum/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/lucygilbert/bitmask_enum.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+1. Fork the repo.
+2. Run `bin/setup` to install the bundle and set up the pre-commit hook.
+  - If the output ends with `SUCCESS.`, the pre-commit hook has been applied correctly.
+  - If the output ends with `ERROR!`, applying the pre-commit hook has failed.
+Please check the error and install manually.
+3. Create a branch, prefixed with `feature/` if this addition is a new feature, or `bugfix/` if the addition is a bug fix.
+4. Add your code with ample testing and ensure that tests and linting pass for your commit.
+5. Push the branch to your fork and raise a PR against the main repo.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).